The Procedure

 Most patients require no more anesthetic for completion of the procedure itself without pain.
 A small percentage of patients will require the injection of a little more anesthetic with a fine needle which rarely causes any sensation as the area is already numbed with the MadaJet®.

-The following video outlines the procedure.
+The following video outlines the basics of no-scalpel vasectomy

 Testimonials